 - Decide what you want to achieve - Are you looking to earn some extra money in preparation for the next academic year, or do you have a clear plan that relates to your career?

-- Make use of university support - Your university careers service will have listings of opportunities on offer as well as helping you with your CV and interview preparation.
+- Make use of university support - Your university careers service will have listings of opportunities and will be able to help you with your CV and interview preparation.